cars1015/XML-ridge/README.md

 - Eurlex-4K
 - Wiki10-31K
 - AmazonCat-13K
-  Bibtex is provided on the [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html#ba-pair), and others provided on the X-transformer GitHub.
+  Bibtex is provided on the [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html#ba-pair), and others are provided on the X-transformer GitHub.
   ##train and EXperiment

 ## Train and predict